 One Yoga, a 501(c)3 nonprofit organization, is a cornerstone yoga studio in the Twin Cities.

-With 13 core teachers, four part-time staff, a volunteer board of directors and dozens of volunteers, One Yoga fulfills its mission of making yoga accessible to all by offering a full schedule of yoga classes and creating Outreach Program partnerships with local nonprofits and social services organizations.
+With 13 core teachers, four part-time staff, a volunteer board of directors and dozens of volunteers, One Yoga fulfills its mission by offering a full schedule of yoga classes and creating Outreach Program partnerships with local nonprofits and social services organizations.

 In The Studio